Nattie-G/chaos-equations-lua/README.md

 interest_scaling: true/false attempt to optimise play speed based by estimating how intereseting the current configuration on screen is
 dynamic_scaling:  true/false optimise play speed based on the fastest moving point using a rolling multiplier
+constant_time: ingame toggle for the above two settings. when off t will progress at a constant rate